michael-sumner/go-make-things/content/talks.md

 - [Developer Tea](https://spec.fm/podcasts/developer-tea/79721), August 4, 2017
 - [The Shop Talk Show](https://shoptalkshow.com/episodes/274-vanilla-js-chris-ferdinandi/), August 1, 2017
 - [The JavaScript for WP Show](https://www.youtube.com/watch?v=WLrcnQIRqQ0), May 30 2017

+You can also listen to me on the [Vanilla JS Podcast](https://vanillajspodcast.com/).